p2pu/social-learning-course/_posts/2000-01-02-community.markdown

 Alex Hillman, [How To Fund Your Coworking Space](http://dangerouslyawesome.com/2011/09/how-to-fund-your-coworking-space/)

-# Community: Other People’s Good Ideas
+# Other People’s Good Ideas

 ## Community of Inquiry Model